-The field operations consisted of the collection of static and kinematic Global Positioning System (GPS) and Inertial Measurement Unit (IMU) data, and the acquisition of aerial photographs.
-The photographic mission operations were conducted on May 25, 2007, with the NOAA Cessna Citation II (N52RF) aircraft.
+The field operations consisted of the collection of static and kinematic GPS data and the acquisition of aerial photographs.
+The photographic mission operations were conducted on May 17, 2007, with the NOAA Cessna Citation II (N52RF) aircraft.
 Two strips of natural color photographs were acquired through use of a Wild RC-30 camera with the NOS "A" lens cone at the nominal scale of 1:30,000.

-Airborne kinematic GPS/IMU data was collected to determine precise camera positions in order to establish a control network necessary for aerotriangulation.
+Airborne kinematic GPS data was collected to determine precise camera positions in order to establish a control network necessary for aerotriangulation.
 GPS data collection operations were conducted in accordance with the GPS Controlled Photogrammetry Field Operations Manual.
-No ground control survey operations were conducted.